trustification/trustification/bombastic/README.md

 Bombastic consists of the following Rust crates, of which some are common APIs and others are standalone micro-services.

-* `bombastic-storage` - facade to s3 api used by indexer and api
 * `bombastic-api` - API server
 * `bombastic-indexer` - Indexing process consuming events from event-bus and indexing into sqlite
-* `bombastic-index` - API for accessing index
+* `trustification-index` - API for accessing index
-* `bombastic-exporter` - Exporter process consuming events from event-bus and exporting data
+* `trustification-exporter` - Exporter process consuming events from event-bus and exporting data
-* `bombastic-event-bus` - API for consuming from event bus (and publishing)
+* `trustification-event-bus` - API for consuming from event bus (and publishing)
+* `trustification-storage` - facade to s3 api used by indexer and api